Eddie Williams (activist): Early life and career

-Eddie Williams (1932 - May 8, 2017) was President of the Joint Center for Political and Economic Studies from 1972 to 2004.
+Williams served as the President of the Joint Center for Political and Economic Studies from 1972 to 2004.
 During this time, he transformed it into the focal point of political thought and research within the black community along with the creation of an inventory of 10,000+ Black Elected Officials.
 Williams also helped with the creation of the National Coalition on Black Civic Participation.
-He founded Focus Magazine as a way to develop a space for black officials, activists, academics etc. throughout the country to work together.
+He also founded Focus Magazine as a way to develop a space for black officials, activists, academics etc. throughout the country to work together.